Phil Mead: Test debut

 Mead played all five Test matches in the tour's itinerary, scoring a maiden Test century (102 runs) in the Second Test at Johannesburg, before following up with a second century (117 runs) in the Fifth Test at Port Elizabeth.
 In the series, which England won 4–0, Mead was said to have "scored solidly", scoring 745 runs in the sixteen tour matches, placing his aggregate third behind Hobbs and Douglas; in the Test matches, his average of exactly 54 was second to Hobbs' 63.28.
 In the 1914 season, which was truncated in August by the outbreak of the First World War, Mead and Hampshire had success.
 Playing in 31 first-class matches that season, he scored 2,476 runs at an average of 51.58, recording seven centuries.
 Against Yorkshire in May, he scored 213 runs and shared in a fifth wicket partnership of 170 runs with Gerald Harrison.
-Hampshire achieved a fifth-placed finish in the 1914 County Championship, their highest championship finish to that point, with Wisden proclaiming Mead's importance in Hampshire's batting order.
+Hampshire achieved a fifth-placed finish in the 1914 County Championship, their highest championship finish to that point, with Wisden describing Mead as 'a tower of strength' in the Hampshire batting order.
 With the MCC President Francis Lacey confirming the cessation of cricket during the war, first-class cricket in England was suspended until 1919.
-Having initially enlisted in September 1914 with the 5th Battalion, Hampshire Regiment, Mead was rejected from active service during the conflict because of varicose veins, alongside other medical issues.
+Having initially enlisted in September 1914 with the 5th Battalion, Hampshire Regiment, Mead was rejected from active service during the conflict because of varicose veins, along with other medical issues.
 During the war, he played for Frank Hopkins Hampshire Club and Ground team against a Royal Garrison Artillery team.